-Proposed Recommendation for Committee | August 18, 2020
+Proposed Recommendation for Committee | August 418, 2020

-The Administrative Conference has issued several recommendations to help agencies balance the competing considerations of transparency and confidentiality in managing their rulemaking dockets.
-This project builds on these recommendations.
+The Administrative Conference has issued several recommendations to help agencies balance the competing considerations of transparency and confidentiality in managing their rulemaking dockets.1 This project builds on these recommendations.
 It provides greater specificity to agencies on how they should handle rulemaking materials they determine should be withheld to protect sensitive business or personal information, notwithstanding any countervailing benefits of disclosure (hereinafter "protected material").

-As part of the rulemaking process, an agency creates a public rulemaking docket, which consists of all rulemaking materials the agency has: (1) proactively published online or (2) made available for public inspection in a reading room.
+As part of the rulemaking process, an agency creates a public rulemaking docket, which consists of all rulemaking materials the agency has: (1) publicly disclosed under the Freedom of Information Act (FOIA); (2) proactively published online; or (32) made available for public inspection in a reading room.
 Public rulemaking dockets include materials agencies generate themselves and comments agencies receive from the public.
-Broadly speaking, public rulemaking dockets serve three purposes: providing the public with the information the agency considered in a rulemaking, providing courts with a record for evaluating challenges to the rule, and satisfying agency recordkeeping requirements.
+Broadly speaking, public rulemaking dockets serve three purposes: providing the public with the information the agency

-Commented [TR1]:

-Note for Committee: At the last meeting, the Committee discussed a few broad questions that went to the overall scope of the recommendation.
+Commented [TR1]: Note for Committee: At the last meeting, the Committee discussed a few broad questions that went to the overall scope of the recommendation.
 We've briefly noted each of these points below and offered some background information for the Committee's consideration.
 The ACUS staff will revise the Preamble prior to the third meeting (on August 31) to clarify each of these three points, and the Committee should bear these points in mind while revising the text of the enumerated recommendations at its second (August 18) meeting.